code-312/ceic-jekyll/pages/our-work/reentry-support.md

     link: "#"
     icon: bill
 - template: card-with-image
-  image: "assets/images/our-work/record-cleaning.png"
+  image: assets/images/our-work/record-cleaning.png
   alt_text: Group members in front of City of Chicago plaque
   heading: Record Clearing
-  paragraph: "CEIC supports people across the state in starting the process of clearing their records.
-Regardless of where the record is, and whether it is cannabis or not, the Coalition will help you start the record clearing process."
+  paragraph: CEIC supports people across the state in starting the process of clearing
+    their records.
+Regardless of where the record is, and whether it is cannabis or not, the Coalition will help you start the record clearing process.
 - template: card-with-image
-  image: "assets/images/our-work/community-resource.png"
+  image: assets/images/our-work/community-resource.png
   alt_text: Members at a table with different household products.
   heading: Community Resource Fairs
-  paragraph: "We organize & support wraparound resource fairs in communities across Illinois.
-These fairs bring vital resources such as housing, jobs, food assistance IDs, education, and more, directly to impacted communities."
+  paragraph: We organize & support wraparound resource fairs in communities across
+    Illinois.
+These fairs bring vital resources such as housing, jobs, food assistance IDs, education, and more, directly to impacted communities.
 - template: card-with-image
-  image: "assets/images/our-work/legal-aid.png"
+  image: assets/images/our-work/legal-aid.png
   alt_text: Group members wearing t-shirts for nation engagement week 2019
   heading: Legal Aid
-  paragraph: "We support people statewide access legal aid resources to help them navigate different issues."
+  paragraph: We support people statewide access legal aid resources to help them navigate
+    different issues.
+- template: green-carousel
+  heading: How to get involved
+  green_block:
+  - heading: Support
+    subtitle: Support one of our community programs or join an event
+    button:
+      text: Ways to support
+      link: "#"
+  - heading: Expunge
+    subtitle: Clear your record
+    button:
+      text: Expungement
+      link: "#"
+  - heading: Participate
+    subtitle: Attend a community resource fair or one of our other events
+    button:
+      text: Events
+      link: "#"
 menu:
   our-work:
     weight: 2